Schenkee/TryHackMe-Guides/Blue/Blue.md

 ---

 Firstly, let’s start our target machine and give it a few minutes to start all relevant services.
 I using the TryHackME AttackBox lets start this up aswell, or alternativly as in my case connect to the TryHackMe VPN to use your own attacking machine.
+You can even download the VM for offline usage if required.

 ---